Complete Guide to Visiting Edinburgh

 complete guide to edinburgh

 Arriving in Edinburgh was a nice little surprise.
 Sure, I had heard good things, but now a day does anyone ever speak poorly of a destination?
-While I was excited to explore the eastern side of Scotland and see what Edinburgh had to offer, I was leaving the quite impressive coastal town of Oban.
+While I was excited to see what Edinburgh had to offer, I was leaving the quite impressive coastal town of Oban.
 Would Edinburgh stand up to its much smaller counterpart on the west coast of the country?

 It turns out, Edinburgh WAS a nice little surprise.
 When I arrived in the city it was a dark, overcast day.
 A thick blanket of fog covered the city from the ground up, and the wind howled and whipped at those who dared to step outside.
 The grey skies could have left me wanting to curl up inside with a good book and a big blanket.
 But instead, I immediately felt moved to explore this old city.
 The contrast between drab and chic enchanted me.
 The old buildings contrasted nicely against the grey skies.
 So I put on layers, braved the cold, and headed out to see all that Edinburgh had to offer.